 Vietnam is in the midst of a multi-decade economic restructuring as its government focuses on opening, deregulating, and privatizing its economy to drive growth.
 As part of this process, Vietnam has created a more welcoming climate for foreign investment by simplifying and streamlining its legal and bureaucratic processes.
-In 2020, it received US$15.8 billion of inbound foreign direct investment (FDI) versus US$11.8 billion five years earlier, an increase of 34 percent.
-This rapid inflow of FDI has played an important role in boosting growth.
-In 2020, Vietnam’s real GDP grew by 2.9 percent despite COVID-19 headwinds, making it one of the few economies in the Asia-Pacific region to register positive economic growth.
+In 2021, Vietnam received US$15.6 billion of inbound foreign direct investment (FDI) versus US$12.6 billion five years earlier, an increase of 24 percent, and real GDP grew by 2.5 percent.

 A combination of a relatively low-wage and a young workforce, ongoing economic reforms, an expanding middle class, and political stability has played an instrumental role in Vietnam’s attractiveness as an FDI destination.
 However, challenges remain, including weak infrastructure, lack of uniform interpretation and application of regulations among agencies, and insufficient enforcement of intellectual property rights.
 In recent years, foreign investment into the country has also faced a capacity issue, as Vietnam lacks the infrastructure and workforce skills to absorb the amounts of FDI destined for its borders.
 Vietnam currently ranks 65 out of 146 economies in 2019 for its economic complexity.